a34729t/SwiftMessagePosting/README.md

 ### TODO

-* Make comments add a comment to post's nsset of comments
-* Show the comments in the viewPostTVC (and make it update when we add a comment)
+* IB version of PostTableViewCell
-* Show number of comments for each post in main PostTVC
+* Show #comments in main cell